open-estuary/appbenchmark/README.md

 - Ceph

 ## <a name="3">Others</a>
-- As for how to write new test case for applications, please refer to []
+- As for how to write new test case for applications, please refer to [how_to_write_newcase](https://github.com/sjtuhjh/appbenchmark/edit/master/how_to_write_newcase.md)
-- Any Questions, please